-The Academic English for International Students (AEIS) program helps international students develop advanced expertise in English.
-Students take regular UO courses while enrolled in the AEIS program.
-AEIS courses are credit-bearing courses and count toward UO graduation requirements.
-The only way to be exempt from the AEIS program is with a qualifying TOEFL or IELTS score listed here.
+The AEIS courses help international students develop advanced expertise in English and acculturate to the UO academic community.
+AEIS courses are credit-bearing and count toward UO graduation requirements.
+Students enroll in other UO courses simultaneously.
+The only way to be exempt from the AEIS program is with a qualifying demonstration of English proficiency score contact the AEIS Advisor (email@example.com) for more information.

-AEIS courses help students develop the skills they need for communication, cultural integration, and participation in the academic environment of the university.
+In AEIS courses, students develop the skills they need for communication, cultural integration, and participation in the academic environment of the university.

 Academic English courses at the 100 level carry graduation credit (4 credits per course) and are graded.
-AEIS courses are taught by faculty in the American English Institute (AEI) in the Linguistics Department.
+AEIS courses are taught by faculty in the American English Institute (AEI).

-Global Bridge International First-Year Interest Groups (iFIGs) provide a great first-year experience for international students.
+Global International First-Year Interest Groups (iFIGs) provide a great first-year experience for international students.
 This program is for students who enter UO in the fall term and whose placement test scores put them into a full, six-course load of AEIS courses.
-Students in Global Bridge iFIGs will take their required AEIS courses in a package with other university courses that satisfy core education requirements.
-The Global Bridge Program is required for students who test into a full load of AEIS courses.
-More information about the Global Bridge iFIGs can be found on the First Year Programs website.
+Students in Global iFIGs will take their required AEIS courses in a package with other university courses that satisfy core education requirements.
+The Global Program is required for students who test into a full load of AEIS courses.

 AEIS writing classes and Writing 121